satshree/vision/README.md

 3. <b>Other Options</b>: With this new version, you can probe about any device on the internet as long as you know their public IP or domain name.
 Along with this, you can also import previously saved results to visualize and list out the devices scanned at that moment.
 However, you cannot perform any further actions on imported data.

 ## Development
 Vision is now built on Electron.js - React.js - Python.
-The Python dependencies are unchanged while there are several new dependencies for Node.js regarding React.js (obviously).

-Follow following steps to run Vision.
-1. Install dependencies
-    - npm install
-    - To install from 'requirements.txt' => pip install -r requirements.txt
-    - To install from 'Pipfile' => pipenv install

-2. If dependencies were install from Pipfile, run following command before starting Vision.
-    - pipenv shell
+Points to note to run Vision for development.

-3. The main Electron.js config is in 'public' directory.
+  - The main Electron.js config is in 'public' directory.
 However, electron-builder also requires the js file named 'electron.js' in 'build' directory to compile.

-4. Update the 'loadURL' value in 'electron.js' to localhost URL.
+  - Update the 'loadURL' value in 'electron.js' to localhost URL.

-5. Make sure to update the path to backend scripts  in 'electron.js' if you are using different scripts.
+  - Make sure to update the path to backend scripts  in 'electron.js' if you are using different scripts.

-6. Make sure to check the loadURL value in 'electron.js'.
+  - Make sure to check the loadURL value in 'electron.js'.

-7. Run 'npm run start' or 'npm start' to start a React development server.

-8. On the other terminal, run 'npm run electron' to start Vision.

 ## Author
 Satshree Shrestha
-Nepal
+satshree.shrestha@yahoo.com | <a href="https://satshree.com.np">Website</a>
+🇳🇵Nepal